-The business amount refers to purchase amount or sales amount of the goods between the parties, whichever is higher. - 2.
-The total amount of funds lent by the Company to companies or firms for the necessity of short-term financing shall not exceed 40% of the Company's net value, and the amount lent to an individual shall be limited to 10% of the Company's net value. - 3.
+The business amount refers to purchase amount or sales amount of the goods between the parties, whichever is higher.

+- 2. The total amount of funds lent by the Company to companies or firms for the necessity of short-term financing shall not exceed 40% of the Company's net value, and the amount lent to an individual shall be limited to 10% of the Company's net value. - 3.
 The limited amounts lent to an individual by the Company, except being restricted pursuant to point 1 and 2, shall also not exceed 30% of the borrower's net value, but this restriction shall not apply to the circumstance of loaning of funds to the subsidiaries of the Company. - 4.
-The financial report of the Company is prepared according to the International Financial Reports by Securities Issuers.
+The financial report of the Company is prepared according to the International Financial Reporting Standards; and the net value mentioned herein is defined as the balance sheet equity attributable to the owners of the parent company under the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
 The net value shall be calculated based on the latest financial statements certified or reviewed by a certified public accountant.